TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

     GeneralUtility::setSingletonInstance(EnvironmentService::class, $environmentServiceMock);

+.. todo: EnvironmentService has been removed with version 12.0, find another Example here

 If adding singletons, make sure to set the property :php:`protected $resetSingletonInstances = true;`, otherwise :php:`->tearDown()` will detect a dangling singleton and let's the unit test fail to avoid side effects on other tests.